mkopec/fwupd/docs/fwupd-demo-doc.md

 #### Docker package build results

 From `1_1_X` branch:
-* Debian-x86_64 - Dockerfile build succesfully, DEB package build (libxmlb not required / Richard said, that newest branch is exactly the same from the plugin point of view)
+* Debian-x86_64 - Dockerfile build successfully, DEB package build (libxmlb not required / Richard said, that newest branch is exactly the same from the plugin point of view)